Bill Muster (1926-1989); photo circa 1950

 For the next six years after that, he was a merchandising manager at Capitol Records.
-His work at Capitol is covered in the book, The Capitol Days, by Bill Muster's daughter, Nori Muster.
-For two years after leaving Capitol, he worked for Ampex to organize a successful campaign to popularize magnetic tape.
-He used his Hollywood connections to secure contracts with record companies to market their vinyl LPs as reel-to-reel tapes.
+His work at Capitol is covered in the web series, The Capitol Days, by Bill Muster's daughter, Nori.* For two years after leaving Capitol, he worked at Ampex with marketing associate Piet Goedewaagen to popularize magnetic tape.
+They used his Hollywood connections to secure contracts with record companies to market their vinyl LPs as reel-to-reel tapes.
 In the process, Ampex sold lots of tape players.

-From 1961 to his death in 1989, Bill Muster ran a series of businesses with his senior business partner, Richard Simonton.
-Companies nurtured under the bow truss roof of the 1930s-era studio building at 6900 Santa Monica Boulevard in the heart of old Hollywood included: the Los Angeles and Orange County music by Muzak franchise, California Communications post-production studios, Pacific Network, Inc. equipment sales and rental company, the Delta Queen Steamboat company, and the editorial offices of his travel book series, the Rand McNally World Traveler's Almanac.
+From 1961 to his death in 1989, Bill Muster ran a series of businesses for his senior business partner, Richard Simonton.
+Companies hatched under the art deco bow truss roofs of the 1930s-era studio building at 6900 Santa Monica Boulevard (Historic Route 66)* included: the Los Angeles and Orange County music by Muzak franchise, California Communications post-production studios, Pacific Network, Inc. sound and lighting equipment rental company, the Delta Queen Steamboat Company,* and the editorial offices of his travel book series for the Rand McNally, World Traveler's Almanac.*

 One of the greatest honors he received in his lifetime was when the Society for American Travel Writers (SATW) bestowed the Marco Polo Award on him in 1988.
 They also named their photo contest after him for his effort in developing the show.
 It is now known as the Muster Photo Competition.*

-Another component of his legacy is the Bill Muster Foundation that supports photo journalism and travel photography, along with a long list of organizations that work for greater communication, and social justice.
+His main legacy is the Bill Muster Foundation, which supports photo journalism and travel photography, along with organizations that work for better communication and social justice.*

 Bill Muster at Wikipedia.org